mkieblesz/local-workspace/README.md

     ```bash
     source scripts/activate.sh
     work <repo>  # source repository environment variables and changes directory to repo
+    ```

+    Now you can run any commands without worrying about environment variables.
+To go into debugger mode you will have to start server in this terminal.

+    ```bash
-    fuser -k $PORT/tcp  # stops running server so you can debug directly
+    fuser -k $PORT/tcp  # stops running server being run by parallel so you can debug directly
     make -f new_makefile run
     ```